netgvarun2012/QAChatbot/README.md

-# Document Annalyzer
+# QA Chatbot

 Upload a document and the app let's you ask questions related to it.

-# DOCUMENT ANALYZER GEN-AI APP - *INTELLIGENT DOCUMENT ANALYZER CHATBOT*
+# QA Chatbot GEN-AI APP - *INTELLIGENT DOCUMENT ANALYZER CHATBOT*

 Check out the app at [https://questionansweringbot.streamlit.app/](https://questionansweringbot.streamlit.app/)